You Don't Need More Marketing · For Physician-Owned Urology Practices

 Three specialists.
 One method.

 Each partner owns a specific layer of how a marketing prescription gets built.
-The diagnostic identifies the constraint.
+The diagnostic places the practice into a stage.
+The call identifies the constraint.
 The team executes against it.

 Dee Nott